 Compensatory storage must be provided to offset any fill that is placed in the floodplain, under any circumstance.
 Compensatory storage must equal a minimum of 1.1 x Fill volume.

 The MWRD’s WMO requires that new home construction and/or substantial improvements to existing homes need to prove, by means of a certified topographic survey, prepared by either an Illinois Registered Land Surveyor or Professional Engineer, that the existing/new home and/or improvements are above the BFE by at least 0.10 feet.

 Regardless, if you are considering constructing a new home that is within 100’ of the BFE, the following design criteria must be met:

 These requirements include:

 There are two main criteria:

-Compensatory storage is an artificially excavated storage volume within the 100-year flood plain that is required to offset the loss of natural storage capacity caused by the placement of fill, structures, or other materials above the existing natural grade.
+Compensatory storage is an artificially excavated, storage volume within the 100-year floodplain that is required to offset the loss of natural storage capacity caused by the placement of fill, structures, or other materials above the existing natural grade.
 Compensatory storage must meet the following requirements (For the full description of the requirements, please see the Section 15.68 of the Village’s Flood Hazard Protection Ordinance and the MWRD WMO, Article 6):